 Callaghan, G. (1997) 'Stakeholding and a Scottish Parliament', Renewal, Vol. 5, No. 2, 1997.

 Callaghan, G. (1997) Flexibility, Mobility and the Labour Market, Ashgate, Aldershot.

 A repository of research publications and other research outputs can be viewed at The Open University's Open Research Online.

-Discipline teaching across curriculum and scholarship, with a focus on digital learning and social media.
+Discipline teaching across curriculum and scholarship, with a focus on Personal Finance and Economics, digital learning and social media.

 Member of the International Society for the Scholarship of Teaching and Learning